-The lychgate was a body gate.
-It was where the body rested for a while before being laid to reverent keeping in the consecrated ground surrounding the church.
-It is not just an ornament, but a thought of remembrance - a door through which we have to pass ourselves, and to remind us of the thought ‘Lord, remember, and keep them, as the whole church was not on this earth - the biggest part was in Paradise.’
+The gate was where the body rested for a while before being laid to reverent keeping in the consecrated ground surrounding the church.
+It is not simply an ornament, but a place of remembrance, a door through which we have to pass ourselves, and to remind us of the thought ‘Lord, remember, and keep them, as the whole church was not on this earth - the biggest part was in Paradise.’

 In Memory of the